-Alzheimer's disease is complex, and it is unlikely that any one intervention will be found to delay, prevent, or cure it.
-That’s why current approaches in treatment and research focus on several different aspects, including helping people maintain mental function, managing behavioral symptoms, and slowing or delaying the symptoms of the disease.
+Alzheimer's disease is complex, and it is unlikely that any one drug or other intervention can successfully treat it.
+Current approaches focus on helping people maintain mental function, manage behavioral symptoms, and slow or delay the symptoms of disease.

-Four medications are approved by the U.S. Food and Drug Administration to treat Alzheimer's.
-Donepezil (Aricept®), rivastigmine (Exelon®), or galantamine (Razadyne®) are used to treat mild to moderate Alzheimer's (donepezil can be used for severe Alzheimer's as well).
+Several medications are approved by the U.S. Food and Drug Administration to treat symptoms of Alzheimer's.
+Donepezil (Aricept®), rivastigmine (Exelon®), and galantamine (Razadyne®) are used to treat mild to moderate Alzheimer's (donepezil can be used for severe Alzheimer's as well).
 Memantine (Namenda®), and a combination of memantine and donepezil called Namzaric® are used to treat moderate to severe Alzheimer's.

-These drugs work by regulating neurotransmitters, the chemicals that transmit messages between neurons.
-They may help maintain thinking, memory, and speaking skills, and may help with certain behavioral problems.
-However, these drugs don’t change the underlying disease process, are effective for some but not all people, and may help only for a limited time.
+These drugs work by regulating neurotransmitters, the brain chemicals that transmit messages between neurons.
+They may help maintain thinking, memory, and communication skills and help with certain behavioral problems.
+However, these drugs don’t change the underlying disease process.
+They are effective for some but not all people and may help only for a limited time.

 No published study directly compares the four approved drugs.
 Because they work in a similar way, it is not expected that switching from one of these drugs to another will produce significantly different results.
 However, a patient may respond better to one drug than another.

-Common behavioral symptoms of Alzheimer’s include sleeplessness, agitation, wandering, anxiety, anger, and depression.
-Scientists are learning why these symptoms occur and are studying new treatments—drug and non-drug—to manage them.
-Treating behavioral symptoms often makes people with Alzheimer’s more comfortable and makes their care easier for caregivers.
+Common behavioral symptoms of Alzheimer’s include sleeplessness, wandering, agitation, anxiety, and depression.
+Scientists are learning why these symptoms occur and are studying new treatments—drug and nondrug—to manage them.
+Research has shown that treating behavioral symptoms can make people with Alzheimer’s more comfortable and makes things easier for caregivers.

 See: "Medicines to Treat AD Symptoms and Behaviors" in Caring for a Person with Alzheimer's Disease

-People who want to help scientists test possible treatments may be able to take part in clinical trials, which are research studies that test the safety, side effects, or effectiveness of a medication or other intervention in humans.
-Study volunteers help scientists learn about the brain in healthy aging as well as what happens in Alzheimer’s disease.
+People who want to help scientists test possible treatments may be able to take part in clinical trials, which are research studies that test the safety, side effects, and effectiveness of a medication or other intervention in humans.
+Study volunteers help scientists learn about the brain in healthy aging and in Alzheimer’s disease.
 Results of clinical trials are used to improve prevention and treatment approaches.